vignkri/vignesh/content/notes/programming_notes.md

 </TABLE>
 ```

-The beautiful soup comman is as follows:
+The beautiful soup method is as follows:

 ```{Python}
 find_row_by_indexing = bs(x).findAll("td")[11].text